baillieogrady/tailwindcss-webpack/README.md

 ## Development

-Compile assets and run a dev server, refreshing on file changes
+Compile assets and run a dev server, refreshing on file changes and injecting CSS into the index.html head.

 ```shell
 $ npm run start